lpaul1/jenkins/README.md

 # jenkins
-This Git repo contains som e test apps to deploy to SUSE Cloud Application Platform using Jenkins CI tools and CloudFoundry plugin
+This Git repo contains some test apps to deploy to SUSE Cloud Application Platform using Jenkins CI tools and CloudFoundry plugin